History of the Pale Moon project

 not be following Mozilla's move to the "Australis" user interface (by a number of people dubbed "FireChrome" because of its likeness with Google's Chrome browser interface) introduced in Firefox 29.

-Instead, the current plan for Pale Moon is to stick to a stable, solid, and easily maintainable base code of Firefox 24 ESR (with a number of reverted changes to keep maximum configurability as well as
+Instead, the current plan for Pale Moon is to stick to a stable, solid, and easily maintainable base code that started off as Firefox 24 ESR (with a number of reverted changes to keep maximum configurability as well as